AdamBoley/Project-Beergate/README.md

     - http://web.archive.org/web/20110802060451/http://bolddream.com/2010/01/22/getting-a-random-row-from-a-relational-database/
     - https://stackoverflow.com/questions/962619/how-to-pull-a-random-record-using-djangos-orm

-[This article](https://teamtreehouse.com/community/length-of-queryset-in-a-django-response) taught me how to get the length of a queryset, which is used to great effect in the UserReviewsView
+[This article](https://teamtreehouse.com/community/length-of-queryset-in-a-django-response) taught me how to get the length of a queryset, which is used to great effect in the UserReviews

 The answers to [this StackOverflow Question](https://stackoverflow.com/questions/71124344/use-q-object-and-paginator-together-in-django) provided guidance on how to paginate pages rendered by views that use a get_queryset method

 [This Django documentation on Pagination](https://docs.djangoproject.com/en/3.2/topics/pagination/) provided a superior pagination template than the one used in the walkthrough videos that I had been used.
 This template allows finer navigation between pages

 [This Django documentation](https://docs.djangoproject.com/en/dev/ref/models/querysets/#django.db.models.query.QuerySet.order_by) taught me how to access a random database record.

+[This article](https://thispointer.com/python-capitalize-the-first-letter-of-each-word-in-a-string/#:~:text=Use%20title()%20to%20capitalize,of%20word%20to%20lower%20case.) taught me how to title and capitalise Python strings.

 Include Bootstrap pages with code examples - navbar, pagination, etc